cloudflare/cloudflare-docs/content/load-balancing/understand-basics/traffic-management.md

 {{<tabs labels="Dashboard | API">}}
 {{<tab label="dashboard" no-code="true">}}

-Once you have Cloudflare tunnels with associated virtual networks configured, you can select them on the respective **Virtual Network** field that is displayed for each origin when you [create or edit a pool](/load-balancing/how-to/create-pool/#create-a-pool).
+Once you have Cloudflare tunnels with associated virtual networks configured, you can select them on the respective **Virtual Network** field displayed for each origin when you [create or edit a pool](/load-balancing/how-to/create-pool/#create-a-pool).

 {{<Aside type="warning">}}